 Only three additional things need to be configured on the PortMaster to permit ISDN service.
 They are: the ISDN Switch type, a Service Profile Identifier (SPID) for each ISDN port, and a directory number(DN) for each ISDN port.
-All three can be configured from the command line interface.
+All three can be configured from PMconsole 3.3 or from the command line interface.
 To display ISDN debug information on the console, use the following commands: